Hiteshsaai/PDF-to-audoibook-converter/README.md

 # Introduction

 Created a PDF to audio book converter.
 The purpose of this project is to make time more utilizable while they are in their early morning walking or in a transit to work through public transport or even while you are travelling.
-You can convert your reading e-books or a reserch paper to audio and listen to it rather than usign a physical laptop or a phone in hand to read those books.
+You can convert your e-books or a reserch paper to audio and listen to it rather than using a physical laptop or a phone in hand to read those books.

 # How it works